comegrant/dbt_docs_test/projects/data-model/README.md

 dbt-chef generate-silver-model --source-system cms --source-table-name cms__company --model-name cms__companies
 ```

-A few notes to start with:
+#### Transformations in the silver layer
+After the model script is created its time to start transforming the model.
+Please follow these steps:
 1. Remove columns from the file which is not relevant for the model.
 We do not want to include columns from the source that will never be in use.
 2. Place the columns under the right data type grouping
 3. Perform relevant transformations (see instruction below)

-#### Transformations in the silver layer
 The most standard transformations steps in the silver layer:
 - ✅ Renaming
 - ✅ Type casting